reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LabIntro.md

 # Getting Started with Your AZ-220: Microsoft Azure IoT Developer Workshop

 Welcome to your AZ-220: Microsoft Azure IoT Developer Workshop workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services in IoT.
 Let's begin by making the most of this experience.

+## Overview

+This hands-on lab will guide you through setting up Azure IoT services by starting with the creation of an Azure IoT Hub.
+You'll learn to connect an IoT device to Azure, perform individual enrollment in the Device Provisioning Service (DPS), and set up device message routing.
+The lab also covers integrating IoT Hub with Event Grid, exploring time-stamped data using Azure Data Explorer, and introduces Azure IoT Edge, where you'll set up an IoT Edge Gateway, develop, deploy, and debug a custom module using VS Code.
+Finally, you'll learn how to remotely monitor and control devices, and automate IoT device management with Azure IoT Hub.

 ## Accessing Your Lab Environment

 Once you're ready to dive in, your virtual machine and lab guide will be right at your fingertips within your web browser.